Blackburn (constituency)

 Kate Hollern of the Labour Party and, from 1979 to 2015, by Jack Straw who served under the Labour leaders of Neil Kinnock and John Smith and the Labour governments of Tony Blair and Gordon Brown.

+Constituency profile

+The Blackburn constituency is located in Lancashire and contains the large town of Blackburn.
+The town has an industrial heritage in textile manufacturing, especially cotton weaving.
+Coal mining also took place in the town.

+Compared to national averages, house prices and household income in Blackburn are low and deprivation is high.
+Residents are less likely to be degree-educated and to work in professional jobs.
+The constituency is ethnically diverse; White and Asian people each make up 48% of the population.
+Asian residents primarily declared Pakistani (24%) or Indian (21%) origin, and almost all are Muslims.

+The town is politically divided.
+At the most recent borough council election in 2024, residents in the north-eastern, predominantly Asian wards of the town elected independent councillors, whilst the mostly White wards of the south and west of the town were won by Conservative or Labour Party candidates.
+It is estimated that 55% of voters in the constituency favoured leaving the European Union in the 2016 referendum, slightly higher than the national figure of 52%.

 Boundaries

 Historic

 1832–1885: The township of Blackburn.

 1885–1918: The existing parliamentary borough, and so much of the municipal borough of Blackburn as was not already included in the parliamentary borough.

 1918–1950: the county borough of Blackburn.

 1955–1974: The county borough of Blackburn wards of Park, St. John's, St. Jude's, St. Luke's, St. Matthew's, St. Michael's, St. Paul's, St. Silas's, St. Stephen's, St. Thomas's and Trinity.

 2010–2024: The district of Blackburn with Darwen wards of Audley, Bastwell, Beardwood and Lammack, Corporation Park, Ewood, Higher Croft, Little Harwood, Livesey with Pleasington, Meadowhead, Mill Hill, Queen's Park, Roe Lee, Shadsworth with Whitebirk, Shear Brow and Wensley Fold.

 Following the 2007 review of parliamentary representation in Lancashire in the run up to the 2010 United Kingdom general election, including the unitary authority of Blackburn with Darwen, the Boundary Commission for England made minor boundary changes to the existing constituency.